-Management recommends that Shareholders vote in favour of the resolution to approve the PSU Plan.
-In the absence of contrary instruction, the persons named in the enclosed Instrument of Proxy intend to vote for the approval of the resolution to approve the PSU Plan.
+Management recommends that Shareholders vote in favour of the resolution to approve the second tranche of the Private Placement.
+In the absence of contrary instruction, the persons named in the enclosed Instrument of Proxy intend to vote for the approval of the resolution to approve the second tranche of the Private Placement.